 13 Now Paul and his friends set sail from Paphos and came to Perga in Pamphylia.
 But John left them and returned to Jerusalem.
 14 Paul and his friends traveled from Perga and came to Antioch of Pisidia.
 There they went into the synagogue on the Sabbath day and sat down.
 15 After the reading of the law and the prophets, the leaders of the synagogue sent them a message saying, "Brothers, if you have any message of encouragement 16 So Paul for the people here, say it." stood up and motioned with his hand; he said, "Men of Israel and you who honor God, listen.
 17 The God of this people Israel chose our fathers and made the people numerous when they stayed in the land of Egypt, and with an uplifted arm he led them out of it.
 18 For about forty years he put up with them in the wilderness.
 [1] 19 After he had destroyed seven nations in the land of Canaan, he gave our people their land for an inheritance.
 20 All these events took place over four hundred and fifty years.
 After all these things, God gave them judges until Samuel the prophet.
-21 Then the people asked for magician" (that is how his name is trans- Kish, a man from the tribe of Benjamin, to be king for forty years.
-22 After God reproconsul away from the faith.
-9 But Saul, moved him from the kingship, he raised up David to be their king.
-It was about David that God said, 'I have found David son of Jesse to be a man after my heart, who does all I want him to do.'
-23 From this man's descendants God has brought to Israel a savior, Jesus, as he promised to do.
+Then the people asked for a king, and God years.
+22 After God removed him from the king.
+It was about David that God said, 'I have found David son of Jesse to be a man after my heart, who does all I want him 23 From this man's descendants God has brought to Israel a savior, Jesus, as he promised to do.
 24 This began to happen when, before Jesus came, John first announced the baptism of repentance to all the people of Israel.
 25 As John was finishing his work, he said, 'Who do you think I am?
 I am not the one.
 But listen, one is coming after me, the shoes of whose feet I am not worthy to untie.'
-26 Brothers, children of the line of Abraham, and those among you who worship God, it is to us that the message about this salvation has been sent.
+Brothers, children of the line of Abraham, and those among you who worship God, it is to us that the message about this salvation has been sent.
 27 For they who live in Jerusalem, and their rulers, did not recognize him, and they fulfilled sayings of the prophets that are read every Sabbath by condemning him.
 28 Even though they found no good cause for death in him, they asked Pilate to kill him.
-29 When they had completed all the things that were written about him, they took him down from the tree and laid him 30 But God raised him from in a tomb. the dead ones.
+29 When they had completed all the things that were written about him, they took him down from the tree and laid him in a tomb.
+30 But God raised him from the dead.
 31 He was seen for many days by those who had come up with him from Galilee to Jerusalem.
 These people are now his witnesses to the people.
 32 So we are telling you the good news that what God promised to our fathers 33 he has fulfilled for us, their children, by raising up Jesus.
 As it is written in the second Psalm: